thanzag/thanzag/README.md

-ven/gill white any prns + any fish related neos dni carson fans ahhhh!!! idk thats it txti.es/smallant1 for more info
+ven/gill white mirror prns + glub/poll
+no dni if i dislike you i will GET you i like jrwi and hades and nintendo :p